Gartner Magic Quadrant for WCM 2017 ... Who's In Who's Out?

 To elaborate on this comment, I reached out to Kentico’s CEO Petr Palas, and he thoroughly explained me: “I understand the dual-product strategy may look confusing at the first sight.
 In the past, we saw several CMS vendors acquiring competing solutions and offering them side by side.
 However, this is a very different situation.
 The CMS industry goes through a major change as it‘s finally moving towards a true SaaS model and looks for a better way how to manage content for all the newcoming channels and devices.
 The traditional CMS vendors cannot adapt to such major change by making incremental changes to their existing monolithic products.”
 He also added: “As I see it, Kentico, together with IBM, is the only traditional vendors who react to this major shift and decided to invest into developing a new solution to make sure they have a strong offering for today’s innovators.
 These customers think cloud-first, content-first, API-first and want to build their applications using a modern microservices architecture.
 This is no mirage – we talk to such innovative customers every day and they say a traditional CMS architecture doesn’t meet their expectations anymore.
 In short, having such a dual strategy is not about having two competing solutions, but about giving a choice to customers with different preferences and different stage of innovation.”

 I certainly agree with the conclusion MacComascaigh and Murphy made in the report: “The WCM market isn't what it used to be.”
-Have being said, the MQ hasn't changed much over the years.
+That being said, the MQ hasn't changed much over the years.
 I think the reason behind it is the fact that none of the major vendors in this space rests on their laurels.
 They all keep innovating, acquiring, and teaming up to make their platforms more modular, granular and atomic.
 Below I put together the past four Magic Quadrants as a brief demonstration of how little change has happened in the report over the past four years.

 Considering every organization has its own unique needs and goals to meet, buyers should aim for finding the best match rather than simply the best product in order to maximize their every digital investment dollar’s effectiveness.
 Digital businesses are on the lookout for a comprehensive interface with their company’s entire information ecosystem such as inventory systems, customer relationship management (CRM) systems, enterprise resource planning (ERP) systems, and more.
 To thrive in this type of integration, choosing the right WCM platform is imperative as today, WCM platforms are the gravitational center of digital experiences.